 Ph.D. research thesis constitutes the most important contribution to scholarship.
-A student should, in consultation with their academic advisor/research guide(s), choose a topic in the field 11/26/2024 Version 4.1 School Catalog Page 12 of 62 of Yoga research.
+A student should, in consultation with their academic advisor/research guide(s), choose a topic in the field of Yoga research.
 The thesis topic is chosen in such a way as to demonstrate the student's ability to carry out independent research investigation using credentialed resources and to present the results in a clear and systematic form both in a written form and orally.
 Projects will have to be grounded in a triad: the individual, the university, and society (or community that includes cultural and other diversity).